 e.g. You buy 6 packs of spaghetti and each pack contains 200g.
 In this case, you have two packages, the base package of 200g and then a package of 6 x 200g.
 The 200g package would set "orderable" to 0 and the 6 x 200g package would set it to 1.
 Because the only package you can order is the 6 x 200g package.

 In the sheet above we have a few common examples.
 Let's assume we are creating those items (ignore the Apicbase ID filled, since normally during a creation that column would be empty)

-- In the first row, we are creating an ingredient without any packaging.
+- In row 3, we are creating an ingredient without any packaging.

-- The second, third, fourth and fifth row are referring to the same ingredient with different packages.
+- In rows 4 to 7 we are referring to the same ingredient with different packages.
 Note that the 'Supplier Info' section is empty, which means these packages are not linked with any supplier and therefore can not be ordered.
-Note also that in the third and fourth row there are spaces before the ingredient's name to represent a tree structure for packages that share the same base package (We call base package the lowest order package.
-In the example above, Ingredient B has two base packages: 25 cl and 33 cl.
-It also has a 6 x 33cl package and a 24 x 6 x 33 cl package).
-Those spaces are generated automatically by our export and they are not seen in Apicbase.
+Note that in row 4 to 6 there are packages that share the same base package.
+We call base package the lowest order package, in the case the 33cl can.
+Ingredient B another base package: the 25 cl can in row 7.

 - Ingredient B has the 33cl package on the second row defined as 'piece', so every time a piece of that ingredient is used, the recipe will contain 33cl;

-- Note also that in the seventh row the price is given in KG, while in the eighth it is given for the whole pack.
+- Note also that in row 10 the price is given in KG, while in the 9 it is given for the whole pack.